The complying development process

 If you are unsure whether your development complies with the requirements above, you can request a pre-lodgement meeting with one of our Development Help Desk staff.

-You can also read about whether your development may qualify as complying development on the Department of Planning and Environment's Planning Portal:
+You can also read about whether your development may qualify as complying development on the Department of Planning, Industry and Environment's Planning Portal:

 Step 2: separate approvals/permits

 You may need separate approvals or permits for certain parts of your development or activities before you lodge your CDC application, such as:

 - Bushfire Attack Level Certificate (BAL) - required prior to lodgement of a CDC application if the proposed development is within a bushfire prone area.
-You can check if you are on bushfire prone land on the NSW Government's Planning Portal:
+You can check if you are on bushfire prone land on the NSW Government Department of Planning, Industry and Environment's Planning Portal:

 - flood certificate - required for complying development work, if your property is on flood prone land.
-You can check if you are on flood prone land on the NSW Government's Planning Portal:
+You can also check if you are on flood prone land on the Planning Portal:

 - consent for removal/pruning of trees - where consent is required